sandialabs/snl-quest/README.md

 Currently, QuESt 2.0 includes three main components:

+### What's new in 2.2.2
+<a id="whats-new-in-222"></a>
+QuESt 2.2.2 focuses on two major platform updates: a stronger QuESt Workspace for building executable energy-storage workflows and a more capable QuESt Agent for guiding users through those workflows.

+- **QuESt Workspace:** The Workspace has been expanded into a richer workflow-building environment for master flows and subflows.
+Users can assemble data nodes, Python nodes, notebooks, subflows, and application-specific processing steps into reusable pipelines; manage Python environments and flow inputs; save and reload workflow files; run configured cases; and inspect generated outputs from a single canvas-centered interface.

+- **QuESt Agent:** The QuESt Agent now works directly with Workspace context to help users understand, edit, and extend workflows.
+It can review the active canvas, use pinned messages and attached files as context, identify relevant tools and reusable skills, draft workflow action plans, preview canvas changes before they are applied, and help troubleshoot node outputs or flow-run results.

+- **LLM provider support for the agent:** The QuESt Agent supports OpenAI, Anthropic Claude, and local Ollama/Gemma models from the model dropdown.
+Claude support uses the official Anthropic SDK and the saved `ANTHROPIC_API_KEY`; OpenAI uses `OPENAI_API_KEY`.

 ### The App Hub
 <a id="the-app_hub"></a>
 The QuESt App Hub operates similarly to an app store, offering access points to a multitude of applications.
 Currently, various energy storage analytics tools have been available on QuESt App hub.
 For example: